 For congestion management, Empire uses a software product from YES Energy to provide comprehensive ISO market data and visual analysis tools to help develop its strategies for congestion hedging.
 Empire's analysts also use internal tools to monitor daily TCR value, marginal congestion costs, and SPP auction clearing prices.
 The data helps evaluate their portfolio positions, evaluate potential sales of existing TCR positions, as well as provide management with portfolio performance.
 In its discovery responses, Empire discussed its evaluation processes for ARRs by analyzing source and sink parings along its native paths.
 Empire will nominate only source-sink pairings that have demonstrated consistently favorable values from a historical perspective.
 For favorable pairings, Empire will generally self-convert these ARRs into TCRs, unless the nomination would cause Empire to be over-hedged along a native path.
 Additionally, Empire may forego self-conversion of the ARRs and place protected bids against the awarded ARR in the monthly TCR auction.
-In 2019, Empire self-converted 100% of its awarded ARRs into TCRs; however, Empire attempted to sell awarded ARRs in the January TCR auction.
+In 2020, Empire self-converted 79% of its awarded ARRs into TCRs, while Empire pursued a pathway to monetizing 21% of its awarded ARR's through a protective bid process or by allowing them to settle with the market.
+Empire's decision to monetize came down to a few different factors.
+The primary factors was annual "foreign-path" awards that were awarded in round three of the annual auction based on recommendations from ACES Power, a consultant that assisted Empire with the annual process.
+The other factor that Empire considered in its decision to self-convert the ARR stemmed from either transmission or generator outages that increased the risk of carrying those source-sink pairs into the operating month.

 As part of the performance audit, Staff requested Empire provide an analysis of its congestions costs and TCR revenue generated from its TCR portfolio.
-In 2019, Empire's congestion cost exposure in the day-market totaled \$13.9 million while the revenue generated from its TCR positions (net of the ARR close-out and uplift adjustments) totaled \$14.5 million in 2019.
-When compared to the 2018 ACA filing, Empire experienced significant reductions in both its TCR revenue and its total congestion costs during 2019.
-For 2018, Empire's congestion cost totaled \$19.0 million while the revenue generated from its TCR portfolio (net of the ARR close-out and uplift adjustments) totaled \$19.9 million.
-While Empire's net congestion revenue decreased slightly year-over-year, Empire's total TCR portfolio hedged roughly 104% of its total congestion costs in both years.
-Empire actively manages its monthly TCR positions and evaluates its congestion exposure to determine if monthly auction purchases are necessary to close any gaps between awarded TCRs and planned day-ahead positions.
-While Empire has been active in monthly TCR auctions in prior ACA years, Empire's Long-term TCRs (LTCR) positions contributed roughly 60% of its total congestion hedge while the remaining 40% portion was attributable to self-converted TCRs.
+In 2020, Empire's congestion cost exposure in the day-market totaled \$16.1 million while the revenue generated from its TCR positions (net of the ARR close-out and uplift adjustments) totaled \$19.9 million.
+When compared to the 2019 ACA filing, Empire experienced increases in both the TCR revenue and its total congestion costs for 2020.
+For 2019, Empire's congestion cost totaled \$13.9 million while the revenue generated from its TCR portfolio (net of the ARR close-out and uplift adjustments) totaled \$13.9 million while the revenue generated from its TCR portfolio (net of the ARR close-out and uplift adjustments) totaled \$14.5 million.
+As such, Empire's total TCR portfolio hedged roughly 123.5% of its total congestion costs in 2020, compared to the TCR portfolio hedging 104.1% of its total congestion costs in 2019.

+Empire actively manages its TCR positions as a portfolio and evaluates its congestion exposure to determine if monthly TCR auction purchases are necessary to close any gaps between awarded